 Impact of computers on present and future society.
 Benefits and problems of computer technology.
 History of computing and computers.
 Ethical and legal basis for privacy protection; technological strategies for privacy protection; freedom of expression in cyberspace; international and intercultural implications.
 Information security and crime.
 Social, ethical, political and technological implications and effects of computers in the modern world. $30 lab fee.
 Offered spring.
 4 credits.
 (IS)

 Introduces the basic concepts of programming: reading and writing unambiguous descriptions of sequential processes.
-Emphasizes introductory algorithmic strategies and corresponding structures. $30 lab fee.
+Emphasizes introductory algorithmic strategies and corresponding structures.
+Lectures and mandatory one hour lab session per week. $30 lab fee.
 Prerequisite: MATH 105 or equivalent.
 Offered fall.
 3 credits.
 (QR)

-Extends the introduction of programming begun in COMP 160 to include object-oriented programming and basic data structures - linked lists, stacks and queues - and related algorithms. $30 lab fee.
+Extends the introduction of programming begun in COMP 160 to include object-oriented programming and basic data structures--linked lists, stacks and queues--and related algorithms.
+Lectures and mandatory one hour lab session per week.$30 lab fee.
 Prerequisites: 160 and MATH 150 or consent of instructor.
 Offered spring.
 3 credits.
 (QR)

 Information systems design and implementation within a database management system environment.
 Topics include conceptual, logical, and physical data models and modeling tools; mapping conceptual schema to relational schema, entity and referential integrity, relational algebra and relational calculus.
-Database query languages (Structured Query Language (SQL)).
+Database query languages [Structured Query Language (SQL)].
 Relational database design, transaction processing, and physical database design (storage and file structures).
-Database implementation, including user interface and reports. $30 lab fee.
-Prerequisite: 160 or 152.
+Database implementation, including use interface and reports.
+Lectures and mandatory one hour lab session per week. $30 lab fee.
+Prerequisite: COMP 160 or 152.
 Offered fall.
-3 credits
+3 credits.

-Adds data abstraction, intermediate data types and related algorithms to the beginning programming techniques learned in COMP 161. $30 lab fee.
+Adds data abstraction, intermediate data types and related algorithms to the beginning programming techniques learned in COMP 161.
+Lectures and mandatory one hour lab session per week. $30 lab fee.
 Prerequisites: 161 and MATH 230 completed or concurrent.
 Offered fall.
 3 credits.

 Analysis, design, implementation, and testing of a medium-scale software system as a member of a project team.
-Significant real-world group projects covering all the phases of software development life cycle using high-level automated analysis and design tools.
-Experience with other important skills such as fact-finding, communications, and project management. $30 lab fee.
+Significant real-world group projects covering all the phases of software of development life cycle using high-level automated analysis and design tools.
+Experience with other important skills such as fact-finding, communications, and project management.
+Lectures and mandatory one hour lab session per week. $30 lab fee.
 Prerequisite: 260.
 Offered spring.
 3 credits.
 (MWI)

-Operating systems design and implementation.
-Topics include overview of components of an operating system, mutual exclusion and synchronization, implementation of processes, scheduling algorithms, memory management, and file systems.
-Net-centric computing, network architectures; issues associated with distributed computing. $30 lab fee.
+COMP 330 Operating Systems and Networking - Operating systems design and implementation.
+Topics include overview of components of an operating system, mutual exclusion and synchronization,implementation of processes, scheduling algorithms,memory management, and file systems.
+Net-centric computing,network architectures; issues associated with distributed computing.
+Lectures and mandatory one hour lab session per week. $30 lab fee.
 Prerequisite: 161.
-Offered fall of even-numbered years.
+Offered spring of odd-numbered years.
 3 credits.

-Topics may include: distributed algorithms, complexity classes P and NP, automata theory, algorithmic analysis, cryptographic, geometric or parallel algorithms, compression and decompression, search and constraint satisfaction, knowledge representation and reasoning, agents, natural language processing, machine learning and neural networks, artificial intelligence planning systems and robotics. $30 lab fee.
-Prerequisite: 263.
+Topics may include: distributed algorithms, complexity classes P and NP, automata theory, algorithmic analysis, cryptographic, geometric or parallel algorithms, compression and decompression, search and constraint satisfaction, knowledge representation and reasoning, agents, natural language processing, machine learning and neural networks, artificial intelligence planning systems and robotics.
+Lectures and mandatory one hour lab session per week. $30 lab fee.
+Prerequisite: 262.
 Offered fall.
 3 credits.

 Concepts of the fundamental logical organization of a computer (its parts and their relationship) and how it actually works; exposure to a central processor's native language, and to system concepts.
-Topics in computer hardware, architectures, and digital logic. $30 lab fee.
+Topics in computer hardware, architectures, and digital logic.
+Lectures and mandatory one hour lab session per week. $30 lab fee.
 Prerequisite: 161.
 Offered spring of even-numbered years.
 3 credits.

 Program of directed tutorial reading on some topic or problem within the discipline relating to the special interests of the student and supervised by a departmental faculty member. $30 lab fee.
 1-3 credits.